Solstrom: Overview

 The series is structured as a unique combination of the variety show and sitcom format.
-Its episodes connect assorted circus acts and variety acts by means of simple storylines, all of which emerge from the premise that a diverse group of extraterrestrial creatures with transformative powers have arrived on Earth.
-Invisible to humans, these creatures from the sun individually observe and magically alter various situations wherever they go, changing normal humans into graceful and athletic performers, transforming their mundane realities and enchanting them to perform graceful acts of wonder.
+Its episodes connect assorted circus acts and variety acts using simple storylines, all of which emerge from the premise that a diverse group of extraterrestrial creatures with transformative powers has arrived on Earth.
+Invisible to humans, these creatures from the sun individually observe and magically alter various situations wherever they go, changing normal humans into graceful and athletic performers, transforming their mundane realities, and enchanting them to perform graceful acts of wonder.
 Meanwhile, an eccentric scientist named Fogus Punch (performed by Cirque du Soleil veteran clown John Gilkey and voiced by Alex Ivanovici) remotely observes the creatures' interactions through an observatory telescope.

 The series features regular performers from Cirque du Soleil's live shows as well as many accomplished guest performers, including partners and family members, clowns and Guinness Book record holders.
 Some acts are creative re-adaptations of performers' acts from Cirque du Soleil's other productions; other acts feature performers and acts that have never appeared in any of the company's other shows.
 Music from previous Cirque du Soleil shows accompanies some of Solstroms acts, though a great deal of original music was written by several different composers to accompany other acts.